-Provence is one of the oldest wine-growing regions in France and also in Europe, as the Greeks planted vines and pressed wine here as early as the 6th century BC.
-Possibly, however, the Celts (Gauls) did this even before them.
-The name comes from the Romans, who founded the "Provincia Romana" in 154 B.C. and delivered wine to Rome from here.
-Legionnaires who were deservedly discharged from service received a small estate here as a reward, which they used for wine growing.
-Throughout history, the area was always hotly contested and belonged successively to the Roman Empire, Frankish Empire, Kingdom of Burgundy, Spanish County of Barcelona-Arágon, House of Anjou, Kingdom of Sardinia and finally France.
+The wine-growing region is located in the south-eastern corner of France and stretches along the Côte d'Azur from Marseille in the west to Nice in the east.
+It is bordered by the two large wine-growing regions of Languedoc in the west and Rhône in the north.
+In many sources, the island of Corsica, 160 kilometres southeast of the coast, is considered to share a wine-growing area with Provence.
+In fact, there are also many similarities.
+Together with the Languedoc-Roussillon area, Provence is often referred to as Midi.
+Provence is one of the oldest wine-growing regions in France and indeed in Europe, as vines were planted and wine pressed here by the Greeks as early as the 6th century BC.
+However, it is possible that the Celts (Gauls) did this before them.
+The name comes from the Romans, who founded the "Provincia Romana" in 154 BC and delivered wine from here to Rome.
+Legionnaires who were discharged from service received a small estate here as a reward, which they used for wine-growing.
+The area has been hotly contested throughout history, belonging successively to the Roman Empire, Frankish Empire, Kingdom of Burgundy, Spanish County of Barcelona-Arágon, House of Anjou, Kingdom of Sardinia and finally France.